Nicolas45Dev/Smoker-UI/README.md

 - [ ] Monitor the environment pressure
 - [ ] Have a simple UI to control the smoker
   - [x] Have a logo page
-  - [ ] Have a icon to monitor the smoker temperature
+  - [x] Have a icon to monitor the smoker temperature
   - [x] Have a icon to monitor the meat temperature (at least two temperatures)
   - [x] Have a menu to select the cooking profile
-  - [ ] Have a icon to show the remaining time of the cooking
+  - [x] Have a icon to show the remaining time of the cooking
   - [ ] Have a page to control the smoker heating element
   - [ ] Have a page to control the smoker fan
   - [ ] Have a page to control the smoker smoke generator
+  - [ ] Have a page to control the state of the smoker
   - [ ] Have a standby page

-On the mobile device:
+On the mobile device: (8)
 - [ ] Have a simple UI to control the smoker from a mobile device
   - [ ] Have meat temperature monitor
   - [ ] Have smoker temperature monitor